jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 AWS SSM allows definition of up to 50 Maintenance Windows (MW) per account and region.
 Theses MWs are scheduled periods of time dedicated to perform maintenance actions (Patch management, Backup, etc...) on fleets of EC2 instances.

 CloneSquad extends native SSM Maintenance Window capabilities by looking at them as a source of scaling decisions and fleet behavior triggers.
-During a maintenance window period, the default behavior is to start all instances (including LightHouse ones) but also forbid any stop actions on instance fleet ensuring full fleet stability.
+During a maintenance window period, the default behavior is to start all instances (including LightHouse ones) but also forbids any stop actions on instance fleet ensuring full fleet stability.

 ### Getting started with SSM Maintenance Window and CloneSquad